AceDataCloud/SunoAPI/docs/suno_audios_generation_api_integration_guide.md

 ## Remaster Feature

 In December 2025, Suno released the new Remaster feature, which can regenerate songs but cannot cross accounts.
-You also need to fill in the following parameters:
+Then you need to fill in the following parameters:

 - action: The content is `remaster`.
 - audio_id: The ID of the song to be regenerated.
 - model: Only supports v4.5+, v5.
 - variation_category: Only supported in versions above v5, and only has 3 values: high, normal, subtle.

-After filling in, the following code is automatically generated:
+After filling in, the code is automatically generated as follows:

 <p><img src="https://cdn.acedata.cloud/7h4zmw.png" width="500" class="m-auto"></p>